slatedocs/slate/source/index.html.md

 }
 ```

-This request allows you to retreive the information about the workflow stage actions available for a record in the current stage.
+This request allows you to retrieve the information about the workflow stage actions available for a record in the current stage.
 Note: When a workflow is published, the action IDs are created.
 If someone updates a workflow, they have to re-publish it for the changes to take effect, and all the action IDs change.
 Typically, you don't need to worry about this, but if your action IDs stop working, you should check them by running a dummy record through the workflow.

 ### GET /object/{intelex_object}({id})/Workflow/CurrentStage/Actions

-### URL Parameters
+#### URL Parameters

 Parameter | Description
 --------- | -----------